brontosaurusrex/brontosaurusrex.github.io/_posts/2022-06-23-Show-generated-files-while-1st-command-is-still-running,-sort-of-a-watchfolder-in-single-script....md

 ```bash
 watch -n 1 tree $HOME/tmp/test/
 ```
-This may be usefull with ffmpeg scene detection, showing frames in term, while ffmpeg is still generating new ones.
+- This may be useful with ffmpeg scene detection, showing frames in term, while ffmpeg is still generating new ones.
+- pid capturing still looks somehow weird, possibly incorrect